 3. Mini LaraBars.
 They’re delicious bars made from nuts and fruit.
 Those kids might look at you funny, but at least it’s not a stupid toy or something.
 Which brings me to my next suggestion…

-4. Stupid toys.
+4. Miniature toys.
 You could, I guess, give them a toy.
-But I think that’s as wasteful as the wrappings on individually wrapped mini chocolates.
-Wait…
+But I think that’s as wasteful as the wrappings on individually wrapped mini chocolates, but for families who prefer to avoid sugar, these are a good option.

 5. Justin’s Chocolate Almond Butter Single Packs.
 No, this stuff is NOT cheap (about $1/pack), but it is GOOD.
 I mean like I’ve had to donate my Justin’s Chocolate Almond Butter just to keep me from eating it for every meal and snack.
 Those little terrors will love you for it.